genai-latex-proofreader/genai-latex-proofreader/README.md

 **GenAI LaTeX Proofreader** uses GenAI (Generative AI) and large language models (LLM) to automate proofreading of scientific papers.
 As of 2024, GenAI is a quickly evolving technology with rapid developments.

-The below list contain some references and related works that may be helpful to learn more about this topic, and more broadly about using AI to advance scientific discovery:
+The below list contains some references and related works about this topic, and more broadly about using AI to make scientific discoveries:

 - 12/2023, Microsoft Research, *The Impact of Large Language Models on Scientific Discovery: a Preliminary Study using GPT-4*
     - https://arxiv.org/pdf/2311.07361